rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 # Increasing retail store revenues using IBM Z hybrid cloud

 To showcase the business challenges that a typical retail company might be experiencing, we share a case study about a retail company, which we refer to as **Breadbox Groceries**.

-You will implement two of the solutions they implemented to address their business needs.
+Today, they run three data centers across the country with IT reaching into the stores and distribution centers as well.
+In the data centers, they host their core Business Support Systems on IBM Z. Supporting applications are hosted on IBM CICS® and IBM z/OS® Db2 systems.

+One of the initiative for Breadbox was to implement the **virtual shopping list**.
+With this app, customers will be reminded that they need milk at the store the next time they go based on the purchasing history.
+Bluemix was chosen as the platform to build this application because of its easy to use platform with integration technologies for connecting to on-premises systems of record.

+A REST API was created, reusing proven programs running in CICS, to get the data needed to provide recommendations to customers.
+The API was published to Bluemix, making it availabe for the new application to consume it.

 ## Scenarios

-**Scenario one: Virtual shopping list** - Use the GET CUSTOMER DATA RESTful API to retrive a customer's purchase history.
-This information is useful for analyzing purchase habbit to determine how and what additional goods should be marketed to this customer.
+**Scenario one: GET /customerHistory API** - Use Developer Portal Generate code and use this API to retrive a customer's purchase history.

-**Scenario two: Mobile purchase order approvals** - implement the mobile purchase order approvals application.
-When purchase order is received from the mobile application, it will be sent directly to the SAP system for approval.
-This will speed up the purchase process and reduce the costs of the supply chain process.
+**Scenario two: Virtual shopping list** - Deploy this mobile application from Bluemix.

 ## Architecture